It’s time for Progressive Web Apps (PWA)

 The majority of created applications can be recreated as mobile versions.
 Companies often decide to implement dedicated mobile apps in native languages.
 Here, a separate application is created for each platform at the very beginning, using an already created API for a web system (if it already exists).
 This requires extensive work from programming, UX and analytical teams.
 When doing so, certain features or even elements of an app’s appearance cannot be transferred onto native applications.
 Developers have to compromise for the application mapping experiment to work.
-However, creating native applications as equivalents carries some benefits as well, including the use of built-in mobile features such as GPS, camera or fingerprint scanners.
-Despite the undeniable pros and a number of cons associated with the use of native applications, the cost of developing these apps and supporting as many types of devices as possible is incomparably higher than that generated by the creation of a regular PWA.
+However, creating native applications as equivalents also carries some benefits, including using built-in mobile features such as GPS, camera or fingerprint scanners.
+Despite the undeniable pros and several cons associated with the use of native applications, the cost of developing these apps and supporting as many types of devices as possible is incomparably higher than that generated by the creation of a regular PWA.

 Native or PWA?

-PWAs contain a number of features taken from native applications.
-The main advantage is that new native applications do not have to be written separately for each of the available platforms.
+PWAs contain several features taken from native applications.
+The main advantage is that new native applications do not have to be written separately for each available platform.
 The appearance of the launched app is nearly identical to the native interface.
 Underneath it, however, is a truncated web browser that contains the website or app written in web languages.
 As a standard, the application is hosted under a specific domain and entering it triggers a pop-up to “install” it on our device.
-When installed, an icon will appear on the desktop, which will allow the app to be launched as a PWA, i.e. its imitation.
+When installed, an icon will appear on the desktop, allowing the app to be launched as a PWA, i.e. its imitation.
 PWA applications can run offline, which is a major step forward for web applications.
-If a user loses access to the Internet, the application stores the changed data, and after reinstating the connection, the system can publish the new data and synchronise it with the database on its own.
+Suppose a user loses access to the Internet.
+In that case, the application stores the changed data, and after reinstating the connection, the system can publish the new data and synchronise it with the database on its own.
 An interesting feature is the ability of PWA apps to gain access to native device functions.
-We can obtain GPS coordinates, send push notifications to devices as well as use files, even from the camera, provided certain conditions are met.
+We can obtain GPS coordinates, send push notifications to devices, and use files, even from the camera, provided certain conditions are met.
 Some of these features are built into the web browser; others may require different access, such as through device permissions.
-PWA applications are great in handling the Real-Time concept, thanks to which the changing data can be viewed or updated live in the application.
+PWA applications are great at handling the Real-Time concept, thanks to which the changing data can be viewed or updated live in the application.

 Do you have a web application?

 If you have a web application written in web languages and a well-designed API on the server side, you can add a PWA to your app without excessively changing the structure of your system.
 An important element is to adapt the application to mobile devices so that it is responsive and works efficiently on as many devices as possible.
-Adding a PWA takes only a few steps which can be implemented quite easily.
-Consequently, you can enter the world of mobile devices quite effortlessly with your application which was initially adapted only for devices with bigger screens.
+Adding a PWA takes only a few steps and can be easily implemented.
+Consequently, you can easily enter the world of mobile devices with your application, which was initially adapted only for devices with bigger screens.

 How can you quickly create a mobile application using the PWA concept?